bodies are made up of language. bodies are historical artifacts. bodies unfold epic stories. bodies are collective inventions.

-Shadow Text takes on Wittig’s aesthetic-political project and makes three claims—First, that all political revolution must start with language; Second, that poetics are the location where change can manifest itself on and between our bodies; And third, that language is a means of political resistance and creativity that we all have access to.
-Shadow Text transposes scenes from the novel onto the bodies of the performers.
-Through rewritten fragments, Shadow Text aims to place the audience inside a world of words, letting those words act themselves out upon and within the bodies of the audience.
-Activating a landscape of fragmented scenes, Shadow Text is composed as a collective dream.
-We use language, sound and the body to guide the audience through an uncanny and decadent imaginary.
+Shadow Text takes on Wittig’s aesthetic-political project, which can be characterized through three beliefs—First, that all political revolution must start with language; Second, that poetics are the location where change can manifest itself on and between our bodies; And third, that language is the means of political resistance and creativity that we all have access to.

 Concept, performance, choreography: Chloe Chignell and Amina Szecsödy

 Text: Chloe Chignell